Altinn/docs/CONTRIBUTING.md

 ```bash
 git clone https://github.com/altinn/docs
 ```
-2. We recommend downloading and using [visual studio code](https://code.visualstudio.com) for editing markdown.
+2. We recommend downloading and using [visual studio code](https://code.visualstudio.com) with [this extension](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) for editing markdown.
 3. [Download Hugo](https://github.com/gohugoio/hugo/releases) (version **0.73** or newer) for your platform, and place it in the docs-folder.

 ## Build / Edit / Test